 Involving your spouse in your business decisions.
 Lake is my first sounding board.
 We are so different so it’s great to get his perspective on things.
 I can be such a perfectionist and he is so easy-going that he helps me see the bigger pictures and not get bogged down in the little details that aren’t important.

-How would you encourage women currently or about to enter into the workforce?
+How would you encourage women currently or about to enter the workforce?

-Who is you biggest influence when you make tough decisions?
+Who is your biggest influence when you make tough decisions?